 Largest Tested Configuration

-NFS CIFS DLC
+Number of Clients Tested (dis NFS CIFS DLC

 Number of Clients Tested (via simulation) 4 4 1000

 Robustness and Stability

 The code path for DLC is simpler, involves fewer file system stacks, and is not integrated with kernel components that constantly change with every operating system release (for example, the Linux NFS code).
 Therefore, DLC provides increased stability that is comparable to the StorNext SAN Client.